Brumovice (Opava District): History

 The first written mention of Brumovice is from 1377, when it became part of the Duchy of Krnov.

 Brumovice was severely damaged during the Thirty Years' War.
 In the 1670s, Germanisation took place, but at the end of the century the village was still ethnically mixed.
 In the 18th century, during the rule of the House of Liechtenstein, Germanisation continued.

 The village of Skrochovice was the site of the first Polenlager camp.
 It was set up by Nazi Germany in the former sugar factory in August 1939 in anticipation of the imminent attack on Poland.
 The KT camp was staffed before the actual invasion, with guards recruited by the SS from Krnov and Opava.

 The camp, called KZ Skrochowitz was an old sugar refinery set up for Polish military prisoners and civilian hostages captured during the September campaign.
 The camp functioned until 15 December 1939, with some 700 prisoners of Polish nationality brought in from Cieszyn Silesia and Upper Silesia.

 Transport

-The I/57 road from Opava to Krnov passes through the municipality.
+The I/57 road from Opava to Krnov runs through the municipality.
 On the Czech-Polish border is the road border crossing Skrochovice / Boboluszki.

 The village of Skrochovice is located on the railway line Opava–Rýmařov.